Eye, Cambridgeshire: History

 According to A Dictionary of British Place Names, Eye derives from the Old English ēg, meaning a place at "the island or well-watered land, or dry ground in marsh".
 In the 10th century, this particular Eye was spelt "Ege".

 There has been a chapel at Eye since at least 1543.
-The present church, dedicated to Saint Matthew, was built by George Basevi in 1846.
+The present church, dedicated to Matthew the Apostle, was built by George Basevi in 1846.
 The 125 ft broach spire added 10 years later was removed for safety reasons in the early 1980s and the steeple now has a saddleback roof.
 Adjoining the southeast corner of the churchyard on Back Lane stands the former village fire station dating from 1826, when it housed a Merryweather fire engine.
 Closed after 1945, it was repaired by the parish council in 2011.

 Eye Cornmill was an eight-storey windmill with eight sails 75 yards from the church.
 The village previously had a brick pit (a quarry for clay for making bricks).
 Northolme in Crowland Road was the site of the brickworks social club.
 When this closed, the buildings and pit were taken over by the British Sub-Aqua Club and run as a national dive site.
 The buildings were later demolished and it is now a nature reserve.

 Transport

 Eye Green railway station (originally named Eye) on the Midland and Great Northern Joint Railway line between Peterborough and Wisbech was opened in 1866 and closed in 1957.
 Eye war memorial, carved in granite, was erected at Crowland Road cemetery in 1920.
 It is dedicated to forty-one killed in the First World War, with fourteen Second World War deaths added later.
 The memorial was Grade II-listed in 2016.

-The £7.5 m A47 bypass was opened in October 1991, by MP Malcolm Moss.
+The £7.5 million A47 bypass was opened in October 1991, by Malcolm Moss MP.

 1983 mid-air collision

-There was a Harrier mid-air collision at 11.40 am on 23 February 1983, at 10000 ft.
+There was a mid-air collision between two Harriers at 11.40 am on 23 February 1983, at around 10000 ft.